A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Address: 1 Harrwood Drive, Blue River BC V0E 1J, Canada

-Mike Wiegele Helicopter Skiing is perfect if you’re looking for a special getaway experience.
+Mike Wiegele Helicopter Skiing is perfect if you’re looking for a special getaway.
 There are 22 cozy chalets (cabins) inside this famous heli ski resort.
-The chalets range from two to six bedrooms, and all have en-suite bathrooms, a common area and kitchen, which is perfect for couples, families, or friend groups.
+The chalets range from two to six bedrooms, and all have en-suite bathrooms, a common area and kitchen.

 Although the resort’s other amenities (e.g. the Main Lodge with the Powder Max Dining Room and Silver Buckle Lounge) are only open during the winter season, guests enjoy walking in and around the resort, and looking at the beautiful flowers!